Skip to main content

 • Fish upon the land of another without consent of the owner, lessee or occupant of that land.
 Anglers must obtain permission to enter any posted or occupied land or land primarily devoted to farming, ranching or forestry purposes.
 Nothing in this guide shall be interpreted as permitting fishing or allowing access into any area, public or private, without permission from the owners or custodian as required by law, this includes lands with rivers and/or creeks flowing through them.
 Consent is not valid for more than one year, unless the owner, lessee, or occupant grants consent for a specified period of time.

 • Catch fish that are dead or die as a result of angling from any waters of the state, and not remove those fish and bury or burn them, except nothing will prevent anglers from returning fish remains, meaning any fish that has been filleted or has had the entrails removed, to lakes and reservoirs (any fish that does not meet length requirements must be returned to the water immediately).
 No person may bury or burn any dead fish where it will become exposed through erosion or where that land is at any time subject to overflow.
-See rules on Wanton Waste.
+See rules on Wanton Waste in General Hunting Regulations.

 • Sell, barter or trade fish, frogs or turtles, except with a commercial license.